 - a.
-The prescribed vegetation that is protected by State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 (the Vegetation SEPP) and/or Clause 5.10 of the HLEP and this Section of the DCP includes: - Native vegetation except subject to the Biodiversity Offset Scheme (BOS), and - vegetation on heritage listed properties under the HLEP. - b.
+The prescribed vegetation that is protected by the Biodiversity and Conservation SEPP and/or Clause 5.10 of the HLEP and this Section of the DCP includes: - Native vegetation except subject to the Biodiversity Offset Scheme (BOS), and - vegetation on heritage listed properties under the HLEP. - b.
 To damage or remove any vegetation protected under this DCP is prohibited without the written consent of Council, except in accordance with the exemptions prescribed in this part (under the heading 'Exempt Vegetation Work'). - c.
-For the purposes of this part: - A tree is defined as a long lived woody perennial plant with one or relatively few main stems with the potential to grow to a height greater than 3 metres. - Biodiversity Offset Scheme (BOS) means a scheme enacted by the Biodoversity Conservation Act 2016, Biodiversity Conservation Regulation 2017 and Local Land Services Amendment Act 2016.
+For the purposes of this part: - A tree is defined as a long lived woody perennial plant with one or relatively few main stems with the potential to grow to a height greater than 3 metres. - Biodiversity Offset Scheme (BOS) means a scheme enacted by the Biodiversity Conservation Act 2016 and Biodiversity Conservation Regulation 2017.
 The BOS includes a Sensitive Biodiversity Values (SBV) Map and Area Threshold, either which trigger an alternative approval framework for the clearing of native vegetation.
-The SBV Map can be viewed on the OEH website and the SBV Area Thresholds are included as notes at the end of this section - Native vegetation has the same meaning as in Part 5A of the Local Land Services Act 2013, with the exclusion of 60B(4) for the purposes of including marine vegetation in the definition of native vegetation. - Damage means to impair the value or usefulness, or weaken the health or the normal function of a tree or vegetation. - Remove means to cut down, knock down, kill, lop or destroy.
+The SBV Map can be viewed on the DPE website and the SBV Area Thresholds are included as notes at the end of this section. - Native vegetation has the same meaning as in Part 5A of the Local Land Services Act 2013, with the exclusion of 60B(4) for the purposes of including marine vegetation in the definition of native vegetation. - Damage means to impair the value or usefulness, or weaken the health or the normal function of a tree or vegetation. - Remove means to cut down, knock down, kill, lop or destroy.